Rich-Harris/design-and-code-2/schedule.md

 ### Discussion

-* What is interactive web-based storytelling good for?
+* The possibilities of interactive digital media

 ### Workshop